ThatMajd/LinkedIn_Candidate_Recommendation/README.md

 ## Overview

 The "Candidate Locator" project introduces an advanced solution to streamline candidate selection processes within organizations.
-By harnessing machine learning techniques, particularly regression modeling, alongside thorough data collection and processing methods, the project aims to optimize recruitment efforts and identify optimal candidates for specific roles.
+By harnessing the power AI, particularly LLMs, alongside thorough data collection and processing methods, the project aims to optimize recruitment efforts and identify optimal candidates for specific roles.

-At its core, the project employs a model capable of predicting the tenure of candidates based on their skills and job requirements.
-This model takes inputs such as the "meta_industry" and a job "prompt" to extract skill requirements and match them with candidate profiles.
-Through rigorous data collection and training, the model provides insights into which candidates are likely to stay longest within the company.
+At its core, the project employs a pipeline, taking input `meta_indsutry` represeting the recruiter's industry and `prompt` which is the recruitter's description of the candidate they seek, then using LLMs and sophistacated embeddings we find a set of potential candidates which we order according to their expected work duration using a regression model.

 By automating candidate selection and tenure prediction, the "Candidate Locator" project offers a data-driven approach to hiring, promising enhanced efficiency and informed decision-making for organizations seeking to secure top talent.